- Search The Registry

 Boley is located in Okfuskee County in Central Oklahoma.
-The town is of national historical significance because it is representative of the many Blacks Settlements from who migration from the South to northern and western communities after slavery.
+The town is of national historical significance because it is representative of the many Blacks Settlements that migrated from the South to northern and western communities after slavery.
 Blacks in Boley were hopeful of escaping oppression and making new lives around the turn of the twentieth century.
 T. M Haynes founded Boley in 1903 in what was then Creek Indian Territory.
-Railroad officials, Lake Moore and J. B. Boley, a white man, contended that Black people could govern themselves, and that a Black town should be established along the Fort Smith and Western Railroad.
+Railroad officials, Lake Moore and J. B. Boley, a white man, contended that Black people could govern themselves and that a Black town should be established along with the Fort Smith and Western Railroad.

 The town was incorporated in 1905 as Boley, Creek Nation, Indian Territory.
 The name was changed to Boley, Oklahoma when the State of Oklahoma was formed in 1907.
 Boley began on 160 acres of land belonging to Abigail Burnett McCormick.
 She had inherited the land from the government as the daughter of James Burnett, a Creek Freedman.
 Haynes publicly invited Blacks to come and settle there and served as the town’s first mayor.
 Many of the first families, including the Barnetts, Walkers, Graysons, Johnson's, and Wilcotts became the towns leading citizens.

 After this dates 1904 formal opening Booker T Washington declared that Boley was, “The most enterprising, and in many ways the most interesting of the Negro towns in the U. S.” In 1911 the town had a population of 4,000.
-In their heyday Boley had 5 grocery stores, 5 hotels, 7 restaurants, 4 cotton gins, 3 drug stores, 1 jewelry store, 4 department stores, 2 livery stables, 2 insurance agencies, 1 undertaking establishment, 1 lumber yard, 2 photographers and an ice plant.
-Additionally, Boley was known as having the first Black owned electric company and the one of first Black owned banks.
+In their heyday, Boley had 5 grocery stores, 5 hotels, 7 restaurants, 4 cotton gins, 3 drug stores, 1 jewelry store, 4 department stores, 2 livery stables, 2 insurance agencies, 1 undertaking establishment, 1 lumber yard, 2 photographers, and a an ice plant.
+Additionally, Boley was known as having the first Black-owned electric company and the one of first Black-owned banks.

 The Encyclopedia of African American Heritage